 Motoki kept the Japanese juggernaut in Paris going with her fourth technical fall or fall in four matches, using a low single to maximum effect in a 12-1 victory over Tokyo bronze medalist Iryna KOLIADENKO (UKR).

-"Over this year, I went through a lot with losses and injuries, but I was helped by many people to overcome it all," Motoki said.
-"To be able have my wrestling [at a level] to win the gold medal makes me so happy."
+"Over this year, I went through a lot with losses and injuries, but many people helped me to overcome it all," Motoki said.
+"To be able to have my wrestling [at a level] to win the gold medal makes me so happy."

 After giving up an activity point, Motoki went to work, getting a low-single takedown and adding a lace-lock roll for a 4-1 lead at the break.
 She repeated the process two more times in the second